-- New "College Smart-Start Guide" provides students with 13 actions that are important to getting off to a good start in college; recommendations are the result of a poll of 2,000 college educators. - At the request of a number of On Course instructors, "Money Matters" has been moved to Chapter 1, thus helping students early in the semester to reduce struggles caused by financial difficulties. - New Journal Entry #2. - New cartoon in "Understanding the Culture of Higher Education." - New "Tech Tips: Money." - New article, "Understanding the Expectations of College and University Educators," including a discussion of Eight Key Expectations and A Dozen Differences between High School and College Culture. - New article, "Understanding Yourself," including a section on Ingredients of Success. - Revised #7 of the Self-Assessment: "Whether I'm happy or not depends mostly on me." - Moved article "Develop Self-Acceptance" and Journal 4 to Chapter 8.
+- New "College Smart-Start Guide" provides students with 13 actions that are important to getting off to a good start in college; recommendations are the result of a poll of 2,000 college educators. - At the request of a number of On Course instructors, "Money Matters" has been moved to Chapter 1, thus helping students early in the semester to reduce struggles caused by financial difficulties. - New Journal Entry #2. - New cartoon in "Understanding the Culture of Higher Education." - New "Tech Tips: Money." - New article "Understanding the Expectations of College and University Educators," including a discussion of Eight Key Expectations and A Dozen Differences between High School and College Culture.

-I think these are very powerful stories....
+think these are very powerful [student] stories. ...
 It's good for students to hear that other students have faced the same struggles that they are going through and they have achieved success.